-Whether it’s a single succulent perched on the corner of your desk, a huge fiddle-leaf tree statement plant, or simply a vase of gorgeous roses, plants are a vital element of every home office.
-Breathing life into the room, they contribute to a sense of calm and help you connect to the great outdoors while you are ensconced inside.
-Apart from adding colour and often acting as an air purifier, green foliage gives texture to a room, while flowers provide beauty and harmony.
+Maybe it’s a single succulent perched on the corner of your desk or a huge fiddle-leaf tree statement plant.
+Or, maybe it’s simply a vase of gorgeous roses.
+But plants are a vital element of every home office.
+Breathing life into the room, they contribute to a sense of calm and connect you to the great outdoors while you’re cooped up inside.

-Pegboards to personalise
+28.Use pegboards to personalise

-Stay on the grid
+29.Stay on the grid

 Wall grids are just as versatile and come in a range of finishes to suit your style, from rose gold to glossy black.

-Be drawn to art
+31.Be drawn to art

-String them along
+33.String them along

-Home office lights
+Home office ideas – lighting

 Next on the list of home office fundamentals is excellent lighting.
 Ideally, you’ll have as much natural light as possible, supplemented by adjustable task lighting to enable you to work well and avoid eye strain.
-Aside from its ability to help you focus and keep you alert, lighting, of course, contributes to the overall ambience of your space.
+Aside from its ability to help you focus and keep you alert, lighting, of course, contributes to the ambience of your space.

-Add fairy lights for glam
+36.Add fairy lights for glam

 Consider adding bulb or fairy lights for a little added sparkle.

-Add a chandelier
+37.Add a chandelier

-Home office tech fit-out
+Home office ideas – tech tips

 Monitor, monitor, on the wall